-- \$814,755 (2023 \$1,179,729) was expended on E&E. All costs related to the Project are charged to E&E including project management, wages and salaries, camp and field expenses; See costs table above. - While waiting for the issuance of the Neita Exploitation Permit, Project Management seized the opportunity to a) make reparations and improvements to the camp and b) to undertake a number of service projects in the surrounding community.
-See Stakeholder Engagement. - Management and Directors' fees remained constant year over year. - Professional and consulting fees were significantly higher (\$97,557 versus \$55,898) primarily due to higher legal fees incurred in relation to the Barrick joint venture. - Amortization was lower (\$68,845 versus \$80,478) as a result of the declining balance method used to estimate depreciation on the Corporation's capital assets. - G&A and listing and shareholder information expense remained constant year over year. - Share-based compensation is the amortization of the fair value of stock options as they vest; both the 2024 and 2023 expense recorded relates to options granted in 2021 and 2023.
+- \$1,484,994 (2023 \$2,110,957) was expended on E&E. All costs related to the Project are charged to E&E including project management, wages and salaries, camp and field expenses; See costs table above. - While waiting for the issuance of the Neita Exploitation Permit, Project Management seized the opportunity to a) make reparations and improvements to the camp and b) to undertake a number of service projects in the surrounding community.
+See Stakeholder Engagement. - Management and directors' fees remained constant year over year however a slight increase was recorded for a merit bonus awarded for the Country Manager in 2023 and paid out in 2024. - Professional and consulting fees were lower (\$130,417 versus \$177,606) primarily due to higher legal fees incurred in relation to the Barrick joint venture during 2023. - Amortization was lower (\$137,689 versus \$160,956) as a result of the declining balance method used to estimate depreciation on the Corporation's capital assets. - G&A and listing and shareholder information expense remained constant year-over-year. - Share-based compensation is the amortization of the fair value of stock options as they vest; both the 2024 and 2023 expense recorded relates to options granted in 2023.